tenable/terrascan/deploy/helm-charts/README.md

 ### Persistent storage
 By default, this chart will deploy terrascan with a `emptyDir` volume - basically a temporary volume.
-If you are intend to use the adminssion controller functionality, then you may want to store the admission controller database on a persistent volume.
+If you intend to use the admission controller functionality, then you may want to store the admission controller database on a persistent volume.
 This chart supports speciyfing a [persistent volume claim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) for